agrski/polybar-pipewire-wireplumber/README.md

 However, interacting with the PulseAudio compatibility layer through tools like `pactl` and `pamixer` requires these to be installed, which is no longer automatically the case.

 While other Polybar modules continue to assume the use of tools leveraging the PulseAudio API, this module does **not** make this assumption.
-Instead, it relies on WirePlumber, which is the default session manager for PipeWire.
+Instead, it relies on WirePlumber, which is the default session manager for PipeWire, and to a lesser extent ALSA.

 The key motivation for this Polybar module is avoiding the need to install additional dependencies.